Local Government (Scotland) Act 1894

 The Local Government (Scotland) Act 1894 (57 & 58 Vict. c.
-58) was an Act of the Parliament of the United Kingdom.
+58) is an act of the Parliament of the United Kingdom.
 It created a Local Government Board for Scotland and replaced existing parochial boards with parish councils.

 Part I of the act created the 'Local Government Board for Scotland'.
 The board had similar powers to those already established in England, Wales, and Ireland.
 These included the making of orders affecting boundary changes for local authorities and allowing them to carry out such functions as water and gas supply, tramways, and other ancillary activities.
 The president of the board was the Secretary for Scotland.

-Part II established a parish council in every parish, while Part III of the Act transferred the powers of the abolished parochial boards to the new parish councils.
+Part II of the act established a parish council in every parish, while part III of the act transferred the powers of the abolished parochial boards to the new parish councils.

-Finally, part IV gave new powers to landward parishes ("landward" referring to areas outside a burgh), and the landward parts of parishes partly in a burgh to acquire buildings for public offices and layout recreation grounds.
+Finally, part IV of the act gave new powers to landward parishes ("landward" referring to areas outside a burgh), and the landward parts of parishes partly in a burgh to acquire buildings for public offices and layout recreation grounds.